Netherlands in the Eurovision Song Contest 2009

-The Netherlands was represented at the Eurovision Song Contest 2009 with the song "Shine" written by Bas van den Heuvel and Gordon Heuckeroth.
-The song was performed by the group De Toppers, which was internally selected by the Dutch broadcaster Nederlandse Omroep Stichting (NOS) to represent the Netherlands at the 2009 contest in Moscow, Russia.
-De Toppers' appointment as the Dutch representative was announced on 19 September 2008, while the national final Nationaal Songfestival 2009 was organised in order to select the song.
+The Netherlands was represented at the Eurovision Song Contest 2009 with the song "Shine", written by Bas van den Heuvel and Gordon Heuckeroth, and performed by the group De Toppers.
+The Dutch participating broadcaster, Nederlandse Omroep Stichting (NOS), announced De Toppers as its representatives on 19 September 2008, while the national final Nationaal Songfestival 2009 was organised in order to select the song.
 Six songs competed in the national final on 1 February 2009 where "Shine" was selected as the winning song following the combination of votes from a five-member jury panel and a public vote.

 The Netherlands was drawn to compete in the first semi-final of the Eurovision Song Contest which took place on 14 May 2009.
 Performing as the closing entry during the show in position 19, "Shine" was not among the 10 qualifying entries of the second semi-final and therefore did not qualify to compete in the final.
 It was later revealed that the Netherlands placed seventeenth out of the 19 participating countries in the semi-final with 11 points.